dustywhite7/Econ8310/SlidesCode/10 - Transformers.md

 $v$: a value
 $q$: a query where we want to look up what the correct value is given a key

-This is easy where all queries exist in $\mathcal{D}$, but what do we do when we have a query that doesn't exist?
+This is easy where all queries exist in $\mathcal{D}$ (like in Python's dictionaries), but what do we do when we have a query that doesn't exist?
+We don't want to be like Python and just throw an error when a new question is asked.

 ---